masazone/CLionArduinoPlugin/assets/docs/plugin-description.md

 #### ** `Serial Port Monitor` plugin cannot be used with `Arduino Support`

 Both plugins use [jSSC-2.8.0] serial library and only one plugin can load the native libraries.
-Please uninstall or disable `Serial Port Monitor` plugin.
+Please uninstall or disable `Serial Port Monitor` plugin before installing `Arduino Support`.

 | [Issues][] | [Plugin Source][] |